patrickbreen/ACGChallenge2/README.md

     - unit tests for success and failure of etl process
 - make API Gateway with lambda backend to read dynamodb data
 - make charts.js webpage and host in s3/cloudfront
+- migrate repo to github and integrate github as a source for CI/CD
 - make blog post